 Inside SF - The San Francisco Scoop

-‘Big’ Alma: From Poor Nude Model To Rich Art Patron
+Big Alma: From Poor Nude Model To Rich Art Patron

 In the center of Union Square, on a very high column, is a statue of Nike, the Greek Goddess of Victory.
-If you read the inscription at the base you’ll find that it’s dedicated to Admiral George Dewey, the victor of the Battle of Manila Bay of 1898, in the Spanish-American War.
+If you read the inscription at the base you’ll find that it’s dedicated to Admiral George Dewey, victor of the Battle of Manila Bay in 1898, during the Spanish-American War.
 Big deal, you may say.
 But if you take a closer look at the, ahem, statuesque statue you’ll find yourself looking at Alma de Bretteville Spreckels, often known as the ‘Great Grandmother of San Francisco’.
 So, who is this Alma, standing, sentinel-like over Union Square and why is she so important to the city?
 In honor of Women’s History Month I’m going to endeavor to answer those questions.

 Union Square is considered the main open space in downtown SF, with the greatest collection of shops and department stores in the city contained in the surrounding blocks.
 It was created in 1850, out of some sand dunes, and got its name from the pro-Union rallies held there by Thomas Starr King during the U.S. Civil War.

 In 1901 President William McKinley visited San Francisco and announced that a statue would be erected in Union Square, in honor of Admiral Dewey’s victory and for U.S. Navy sailors in general.
 A few months later McKinley was assassinated, and it was decided to add him to the list of people to be commemorated by the statue.
 Accordingly, Nike was chosen as a suitable symbol for the battle and the sailors, and she was given a wreath to hold in one hand in honor of the slain President.